HOME – INTRODUCTION

 An aerial view of Beechworth as it looks today with Lake Sambell below the centre of town

 Beechworth is located in the North-East of Victoria, 290km from Melbourne and 600km from Sydney.
-Beechworth has a population of 3,290 (2021 Census) in a town area of 8 square kilometres.
+Beechworth has a population of 4,274 (2021 Census) in a town area of 8 square kilometres.

-The original inhabitants and traditional owners of the Murray River area near Albury and Wodonga are the Wiradjuri, Wavereoo and Dhudhuroa people, with the Min-jan-buttu and Ya-itma-thang people (the Pallanganmiddang nation) closer to the area of present-day Beechworth, who call it Barmootha or Baarmutha“the place of many creeks” and nearby Tarrawingee that they call Karawingi – “the place of the emu”.
+Located on Waywurru Country, the original inhabitants and traditional owners of the Murray River area near Albury and Wodonga are the Wiradjuri, Wavereoo and Dhudhuroa people, with the Min-jan-buttu and Ya-itma-thang people (the Pallanganmiddang nation) closer to the area of present-day Beechworth, who call it Barmootha or Baarmutha“the place of many creeks” and nearby Tarrawingee that they call Karawingi – “the place of the emu”.

 It is estimated that in the early 19th century, the local aboriginal population is between 800 and 1,500.